Maple Valley Public School District: Athletics & Activities

 Partnering with the North Dakota High School Activities Association, the school district offers the following activities sponsored by the individual district: Girls Volleyball, Girls Basketball, Boys Basketball, Vocal/Instrumental Music, One Act Play.
-The district partners with Enderlin Public Schools to offer Football, Baseball, Boys Golf, Girls Golf, Softball, Boys Track & Field, Girls Track & Field, and Speech.
-The district partners with Valley City Public Schools to sponsor Boys Cross Country, Girls Cross Country, and Wrestling.
+The district partnered with Enderlin Public Schools to offer Football, Baseball, Boys Golf, Girls Golf, Softball, Boys Track & Field, Girls Track & Field, and Speech through the 2021 school year.
+The district partners with Valley City Public Schools to sponsor Boys Cross Country, Girls Cross Country (discontinued in the spring of 2021), and Wrestling.
 The district also works with Jamestown Public Schools to offer Boys Ice Hockey.
+As of the fall of 2021, the district is in a cooperative sponsorship with neighboring Hope-Page Public Schools in offering all of its activities including athletics and fine arts.

 Through their individual sports and activities, the teams are known as the "Raiders" with school colors consisting of Royal Blue, Red, and White.
-When partnering with the Enderlin Public School, the teams are referred to as the "Enderlin/Maple Valley Falcons" with colors of Red, Black, and White.
+When partnered with the Enderlin Public School, the teams were referred to as the "Enderlin/Maple Valley Falcons" with colors of Red, Black, and White.
+Since cooping with Hope-Page Schools, the team is known as the "Maple River Raiders."

 The school is also home to the unofficial North Dakota Class B leading scorer in the history of North Dakota Girls Basketball, Rylee Nudell, who finished her high school career with 3,458 points and also holds the state rebounding record for ND Girls Basketball with 1,761 career rebounds.